debarghaBhattacharjee/Information-Retrieval-System/README.md

         <img src="images/map_vs_dimensionality.png" alt="MAP vs. LSI model dimensionality" width=60%, height=50%>
     </p>
 </div>
+When we plot the MAP values at different ranks for different values of $$k$$, we can see that the best result is seen when k is within 300 to 500. we can see that at lower ranks, the MAP was maximum for k = 5.
+However, as we move to higher ranks (specifically, rank 5 or more), we can see that the performance of the search engine is same for both $$k = 300$$ and $$k = 500$$.

 ### Scores obtained by search engine from different metrics
 <div align="center">